Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 The treatment for trigger finger depends on the severity and duration of symptoms.

 Sometimes, the condition improves without treatment.
-However, taking a nonsteroidal anti-inflammatory (NSAID) drug such as ibuprofen can help to alleviate pain and inflammation.
+However, taking NSAIDs such as ibuprofen can help to alleviate pain and inflammation.

 Some treatment options for severe or persistent trigger finger include:

-- wearing a splint to prevent movement of the affected thumb
+- wearing a splint to prevent muscle contractions that may worsen tendon inflammation

 - having corticosteroid injections into the tendon sheath of the affected thumb